Skip to main content

 Happy Eastertide to you as we enter into this high season of celebrating the resurrection of our Lord.
 Because Jesus rose from the dead everything will ultimately be okay!
 He rose to never die again and the tomb remains empty.
 Hallelujah!

 We had an incredible Holy Week and Easter Sunday this year.
-The highlight was baptizing two infants (one of whom was my grandson), a teenager, and a young adult at our Saturday evening Easter Vigil!
-We had over 80 folks at our Vigil and over 70 on Easter Sunday.
+The highlight was celebrating a baptism together for two babies, a teenager, and a young adult at our Saturday evening Easter Vigil!
+We had over 80 folks at our Vigil and over 70 on Easter Sunday join us in worship.
 It was truly a glorious weekend!

 Updates:

 • Happy Birthday Shalom!
 On Tuesday April 14 Shalom turned two years old!
-We gathered for an evening to celebrate, share what it's meant to us to be a part of this church, as well as talk about what's next for us.
+We gathered for an evening to celebrate, share what it's meant to us to be a part of this church, as well as share some vision for the future.
 It was a wonderful evening!

-• We had several folks attend all of our Holy Week Services (Maundy Thursday, Good Friday, and Easter Vigil) for the first time and were deeply moved in worship.
+• We had several folks attend all of our Holy Week Services (Maundy Thursday, Good Friday, and Easter Vigil) for the first time and they shared how much it meant to them.

 • Over Lent we took an offering for Scarlet Road.
 Scarlet Road works with survivors of Sexual Exploitation here in our community.
 Collectively we gave $2,750!
 I was very encouraged to see the generosity of our small church.